JKerens/hugo-testing/content/post/2023-5 Bicep Markdown/index.md

 New-Item "src/modules" -ItemType Directory
 ```

-Then lastly create a file in our modules folder for us to add the markdown syntax description for this demo
+Then lastly, create a file in our modules folder for us to add the markdown syntax description for this demo

 ```powershell
 New-Item "src/modules/example.bicep" -ItemType File